graccelle/agentic-ai-rag-demo/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is provided for personal portfolio and demonstration purposes only.
+All rights reserved.
+Redistribution, modification, or commercial use is not permitted.

 ---